 What Are Signs Your Preschooler is Ready to Drop the Nap?

-Look for signs of readiness that your preschooler is ready to drop the nap time; however, always remember you are the parent.
-Most preschoolers aren’t going to thank you for having nap time each day.
-Some might love it.
-I had one child who was that way.
-Some might seem kind of neutral or just resigned to understanding that is life.
-I had one like that, also.
 Many will hate it and fight with every ounce of power they have–even mentally and physically.
 I had two who used every ability of cunning as could be dreamed up to try to get out of naps.
 I say that to say, you need to lead out on when it is dropped, not your child.
 You are the parent and you get to decide.
 Decide based on your observation skills.

 - Your preschooler will stop napping altogether, or may still nap but stop sleeping well at night.
 If the latter is the case, you might start with shortening the nap rather than cutting it altogether.

-- If you drop the nap and your child slowly gets less obedient and more grumpy, do not write it off as being a “three year old” or “emotional four year old.”
+- If you drop the nap and your child slowly gets less obedient and more grumpy, do not write it off as being a “three-year-old” or “emotional four-year-old.”
 There is an excellent chance your child is acting out because he/she wasn’t actually ready to not nap at all.

 Please be wary of dropping a nap in order to add in extra-curricular activities.
 If your child is truly ready to drop and activities are available to do at the old nap time, that is totally fine.
 Do not, however, drop a nap in order to start an activity.
 If you can’t move that nap, do not do the activity.
-I promise delaying the activity by a year will not prevent your child from a lifetime of happiness and achievement in that area.

 What Should You Do When Your Preschooler is Ready to Drop the Nap?